Skip to content

 Test Case Repository

 In the example below, we have a Calculator application.
-The calculator UI is a set of buttons and a result display.
-We learned all objects using the Learn tool:
+Its UI consists of a set of buttons and a result display.
+We have learned all objects using the Learn tool:

 Application Window Objects